suparious/ai-video-generator/README.md

 Note that this repo is a functional desktop software with minimal standalone high-quality sampling system and memory management.

 - Nvidia GPU in RTX 30XX, 40XX, 50XX series that supports fp16 and bf16.
-The GTX 10XX/20XX are not tested.
+The GTX 20XX are not tested and the GTX 10XX probably wont work.
 - Linux or Windows operating system.
 - At least 6GB GPU memory.

 To generate 1-minute video (60 seconds) at 30fps (1800 frames) using 13B model, the minimal required GPU memory is 6GB.
 (Yes 6 GB, not a typo.
 Laptop GPUs are okay.)

-About speed, on my RTX 4090 desktop it generates at a speed of 2.5 seconds/frame (unoptimized) or 1.5 seconds/frame (teacache).
-On my laptops like 3070ti laptop or 3060 laptop, it is about 4x to 8x slower.
+About speed, on the RTX 4090 desktop it generates at a speed of 2.5 seconds/frame (unoptimized) or 1.5 seconds/frame (teacache).
+On laptops like 3070ti laptop or 3060 laptop, it is about 4x to 8x slower.

 In any case, you will directly see the generated frames since it is next-frame(-section) prediction.
 So you will get lots of visual feedback before the entire video is generated.
+The video usually generates from reverse.

 ## Installation